openregister/registers-rfcs/content/entry-hash/index.md

 ]
 ```

-Notice they are not exaclty the same even thought they represent the same
+Notice they are not exaclty the same even though they represent the same
 entity.
 Also notice that the `ID` type is not yet an approved RFC.
 For this
 RFC this shouldn't be a problem as it works the same as if the type were a
 string.